 Thought of an old co-worker who knows a headhunter?
 Call them.
 Remembered that you always had your best ideas while arranging flowers?
 Get to arranging, for crying out loud.
 Nothing defeats pessimism like faithful action.

 When you’re feeling like a failure take one digestible step after another and the path toward your win will be revealed.
 Pretty soon you’ll realize that while you were learning and growing into your new and improved self you put miles of progress behind you.
 And you’ll see how much stronger and better you are for it, too.

 Six Scavenger hunt your wins

 I don’t care if all you did was put the ice cream back before polishing it off completely, count the win.

 It’s important to remember that even when it feels like you’re failing, in truth you’re still winning.
 You just forgot how often you’re winning because you got so damn good at it.

 Took that aforementioned first step?
 Win.
 Showered today?
 Win.
 Paid your electric bill?
 Fed your dog?
 Didn’t text your ex after your third glass of wine?
 Win.
 Win.
 WIN!!!

-When we stop treating our life as an either/or experience we realize that everything we need exists within us which means we really can use life’s stumbling blocks to bolster ourselves even if we didn’t really feel ready for the challenge in the first place.
+When you stop treating your life as an either/or experience you realize that everything you need exists within you which means you really can use life’s stumbling blocks to bolster yourself even if you didn’t really feel ready for the challenge in the first place.